 - Must rinse well or will leave floor slippery

-Get the CLR Brilliant Bath cleaner on Amazon, The Home Depot, and Walmart.
+Get the CLR Brilliant Bath cleaner on Amazon or at The Home Depot.

 As an all-purpose cleaner, this eco-friendly pick can be used to clean both grout and surfaces in the kitchen and bathroom.
 It may not whiten and brighten as well as more harsh cleaners, but we do like the idea of a more gentle, nontoxic cleaner for the tub that toddlers and children will use for bathing.
 Just keep in mind it’s not the most effective cleaner for removing tough stains or a lot of mold and mildew, but for everyday cleaning or simple dirt and soap scum, it gets the job done.